Counting atypical black hole microstates from entanglement wedges: Preliminaries

 The entanglement of formation is not an entanglement measure, and it is usually not computable since the definition includes a minimization.
 However, it has a good operational meaning related to quantum measurements \cite{BDSW96} which motivates people to consider it.

 In this paper, the scaling behavior of $E_F$ in holographic CFTs and quantum many-body systems will play a central role.
-Therefore, we will review two correlation measures which gives rigorous upper bounds to $E_F(\rho)$.
+Therefore, we will review two correlation measures which give rigorous upper bounds to $E_F(\rho)$.

-\paragraph{Entanglement of purification}~ Another idea to measure the correlation between $A$ and $B$ is to first uplift it into a pure state and then consider entanglement entropy on that pure state.
+\paragraph{Entanglement of purification}~ Another idea to measure the correlation between $A$ and $B$ for a mixed state $\rho$ is to first uplift it into a pure state and then consider entanglement entropy on that pure state.
 Such an uplifting procedure is called purification.
 More precisely, for an arbitrary ancilla $C$ and a pure state $|\psi_{ABC}\rangle$ in $\CH_A \otimes \CH_B \otimes \CH_C$, if it reduces to $\rho \in \CD(\CH_A \otimes \CH_B)$ after tracing out $C$, i.e.

 then $|\psi_{ABC}\rangle$ is called a purification of $\rho$.
 By artificially dividing $\CH_C$ into two parts

 and assigning $A'(B')$ to $A(B)$, we can get $A\cup A'~(B\cup B')$ as an extension of $A(B)$.
 It is natural to expect that the entanglement entropy between $A\cup A'$ and $B\cup B'$, i.e. $S\left({\rm Tr}_{BB'}|\psi_{ABC}\rangle \langle \psi_{ABC}|\right)$ can measure the correlation between $A$ and $B$.